c3lab/tapas360/README.md

 [ ] Saliency maps data integration: to allow the design of saliency-based viewport adaptive algorithms

 You are encouraged to submit feature requests in the Issues section.

+## How to cite this work
+If you find our tool useful and you use it in your research please cite us as follows:

+    @inproceedings{10.1145/3394171.3414541,
+      author = {Ribezzo, Giuseppe and De Cicco, Luca and Palmisano, Vittorio and Mascolo, Saverio}, title = {TAPAS-360°: A Tool for the Design and Experimental Evaluation of 360° Video Streaming Systems}, year = {2020},
+      isbn = {9781450379885},
+      doi = {10.1145/3394171.3414541},
+      booktitle = {Proceedings of the 28th ACM International Conference on Multimedia}, pages = {4477–4480},
+      series = {MM '20}
+    }

+## Acknowledgments
+This work has been partially supported by the Italian Ministry of Economic Development (MISE) through the CLIPS project (no. F/050136/01/X32).
+Any opinions, findings, conclusions or recommendations expressed in this work are the authors’ and do not necessarily reflect the views of the funding agencies.